 1854: 41st birthday (Zurich)

 Wagner wrote in his autobiography 'My Life': 'About the time of my birthday I had a visit from my old friend Tichatschek of Dresden, who remained faithful to his devotion and enthusiasm for me--as far as so uncultured a person was capable of such emotions.
 I was awakened in a touching way by the strains of my beloved Adagio from Beethoven's E minor Quartette.
-My wife had invited the musicians in whom I took a special interest for this occasion and they had, with subtle delicacy, chosen the very piece of which I had once spoken with such great emotion.
+My wife (Minna) had invited the musicians in whom I took a special interest for this occasion and they had, with subtle delicacy, chosen the very piece of which I had once spoken with such great emotion.
 At our party in the evening Tichatschek sang several things from Lohengrin, and really amazed us all by the brilliancy of voice he still preserved.'

-1857: 44th birthday (Zurich)
+1857: 44th birthday (a cottage, Enge, Zurich)

 Wagner recovered from a bad cold in time for his forty-fourth birthday.
-Sitting outside in the evening, he heard one of the songs of the Three Rhine Maidens, from the finale of Rheingold, from across the gardens.
+Sitting on the cottage roof in the evening, he heard one of the songs of the Three Rhine Maidens, from the finale of Rheingold, from across the gardens.
 He had allowed Frau Karoline Pollert to practise the last act of Walküre, and the Rhine Maidens scenes from the Rheingold, with her two daughters, and frequently in the course of the winter they had given short performances of this music for his friends.
 That evening, this music made him anxious to take up Tristan again.
 But first he began to complete the composition of the second act of Siegfried, which had only just been begun.

 1860: 47th birthday (Paris)